-Humans need time and space when adapting to change.
-Whether learning new skills or practices, giving up the familiar for the unfamiliar causes discomfort as we adjust.
+Humans need time and space in order to adapt to change.
+When learning new skills or practices, we have to give up habits for new and unfamiliar ways of doing and the adjustment causes discomfort.
 Adapting to change is a psychological process involving letting go of the old, accepting and adjusting to the new, learning new habits – and this demands conscious attention and energy.

 Why is change so difficult?